MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-deployment-any-app.md

     > The settings are commonly found in IdP portal's custom app settings page

     1. [Recommended] Create a backup of your current settings.
-    1. Replace the single sign-on URL field value with the Cloud App Security SAML single sign-on URL you noted earlier.
+    1. Replace the single sign-on URL field value with the Defender for Cloud Apps SAML single sign-on URL you noted earlier.
         > [!NOTE]
         > Some providers may refer to the single sign-on URL as the *Reply URL*.
     1. Add the attributes and values you made a note of earlier to the app's properties.